-An increasing number of programs and plans are starting to recognize the benefit of offering a full range of medical and supportive services, as well as devising better ways to coordinate these services (see the policy discussion in Chapter 7, Health: Chronic Care Coordination, Medical Homes and Accountable Care Organizations for approaches to improving care for people with multiple chronic illnesses).
-With the consent of the person receiving services, efforts to incorporate family members and caregivers in the coordination and integration of service delivery can improve outcomes (see also Chapter 7, Health, for a discussion of dual eligibility).
-These and other integrated options have pioneered promising approaches but, with the exception of PACE, are still relatively new.
+An increasing number of programs and plans are starting to recognize the benefit of offering a full range of medical and supportive services, as well as devising better ways to coordinate these services (see also Chapter 7, Health - Chronic Care Coordination, Medical Homes and Accountable Care Organizations for approaches to improving care for people with multiple chronic illnesses).
+With the consent of the person receiving services, efforts to incorporate family members and caregivers in the coordination and integration of service delivery can improve outcomes (see also Chapter 7, Health – Managed Care for Dually Eligible Medicaid Beneficiaries).

-The Affordable Care Act created the Center for Medicare & Medicaid Innovation to support further efforts to integrate medical and supportive services.
+The Affordable Care Act created the Center for Medicare & Medicaid Innovation (CMMI) to support further efforts to integrate medical and supportive services.
 The center is testing new payment and service delivery models that have the dual goal of reducing Medicare and Medicaid expenditures while preserving or enhancing quality of care.
 The center is also authorized to test new financing models that enhance care integration, particularly for individuals eligible for Medicare and Medicaid (dual-eligibles).
 These innovations may address some of the issues that confront people who receive services through both Medicare and Medicaid and thus have to navigate two separate and complex delivery and financing systems.